“Being Completely involved in an activity for its own sake.”- Mihaly Csikszentmihalyi

 Pattern Recognition – the brain’s ability to break down existing patterns, colors, data, shapes, movements, sounds, concepts, successes, risks, failures, etc., and create new ideas using those patterns by linking new ideas, and

 Risk-Taking – the courage to bring those new ideas into the world.
 Will the new concept be well received or will it be scanned?
 All creativity requires an element of risk and courage.

 Want to know more?
-Read Flow State for Athletes Articles or Sign Up for our Free Course to learn to hack into the Flow State and Get Results in your Sports, 300 – 500% faster!
-The Flow State Free Course Package includes Flow Tutorials, The 3 Step Formula, Instant Flow Meditation and a powerful Flow Triggering Workout.
+Read our Flow Blog or Sign Up for our Free Course and learn to hack into the Flow State and Get Results in your Sports and Career, 300 – 500% faster!
 Sign Up Now!

-If you want more and more information, you can also watch my short 20 minute documentary about the Flow State and how it affects Sports Athlete’s Performance.
+If you want more and more information, you can also watch my short 20 minute documentary about the Flow State and how it affects overall performance.

-To be able to hack into the Flow State, one must be able to perform all, or some of these 17 Triggers of Flow.
-These triggers are grouped into four: Psychological, Environmental, Social and Creative Triggers.
+To be able to hack the Flow State, one must be able to perform all or some of these 17 Triggers of Flow.
+These triggers are grouped into four: Psychological, Environmental, Social and, Creative Triggers.